cnpem/boltz-slurm/frontend/README.md

 npm run dev
 ```

 The development server will start on http://localhost:6868 and proxy API requests to the FastAPI backend on port 6969.
+This should be enough for local use.